Emergency Escape Requirements for South Jordan Basement Projects

 Egress Requirements For Basement Bedrooms

-You must adhere to stringent legal basement bedroom requirements when designing a bedroom.
+You must adhere to stringent legal emergency escape requirements for South Jordan basement bedrooms when designing your space.

 When Is A Basement Bedroom Legal?